opentargets/genetics-v2d-data/README.md

 #### 3. Activate conda environment

 ##### a.
 On your machine

+**NOTE:** If you use your local environment you need to install Conda and Google Cloud SDK.

 ```
     # Install dependencies into isolated environment
     conda env create -n v2d_data --file environment.yaml